The difference between a layoff and a furlough in California is whether the employee still has a job.

 - personal time.

-While you are not legally entitled to one, you may also be offered a severance package.
+You may also be offered a severance package while you are not legally entitled to one.
 This can provide some financial stability.
 It also may provide job training for a career switch.
 Severance packages may also provide continued healthcare for several months.

 If you do not receive a severance package or it does not include healthcare coverage, you will likely be eligible for continued coverage through the Consolidated Omnibus Budget Reconciliation Act (COBRA).
 COBRA allows you to keep your employer-provided healthcare coverage.
 If your company has 19 or fewer employees, you can get healthcare coverage through the California program Cal-COBRA.